 A:

-1. Burn lots of calories to help you lose weight – When you first start exercising, your body is in a “happy,” fat burning zone.
-People usually lose the most weight within the first few months of an exercise program as the body is not “conditioned.”
+- Burn lots of calories to help you lose weight When you first start exercising, your body is in a happy, fat burning zone.
+People usually lose the most weight within the first few months of an exercise program as the body is not conditioned.
 When the body becomes accustomed to all of the exercise, it becomes efficient.
 When your body is efficient, it burns less and less calories doing the same activity even though your treadmill or heart rate monitor tell you otherwise.

-2. Increase your body’s cortisol production – Cortisol is your body’s stress hormone.
+- Increase your bodys cortisol production Cortisol is your bodys stress hormone.
 When you exercise, your cortisol levels elevate.
 Now, this is a good thing if you exercise regularly but not in excess.
 When you exercise regularly, cortisol levels go up temporarily in response to the exercise and return to normal afterwards.
 If you exercise rigorously for many hours per day most days of the week, your body can see this as a state of CHRONIC STRESS.
 This causes cortisol levels to stay constantly elevated, leading to the storage of BELLY FAT.
 Excess cortisol causes the body increase belly fat.

 So, what do you do if this is you?
 Well, it is important to move the body every day and mix up the exercise you are doing for maximum results.
 If you are exercising for multiple hours per day almost every day, try cutting back to 1 hour per day and focusing a little more on your food.
 Often when people over-exercise, hunger levels go really high and cause them to eat all of the calories they burned during the exercise.
 Cutting back on the exercise will allow your hunger levels to decrease and can give you better perspective to evaluate your weight loss program.